jjvanzon/Circular-Language-Spec/spec/commands/commands-main-concepts.md

 The inner braces and its contents would be the code block.

-In Circle, a code block may be *embedded* inside another command:
+In Encircle, a code block may be *embedded* inside another command:

 ![](images/1.%20Commands%20Main%20Concepts.014.png)